jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Select the line that comes up
 1. When you click, you see something like: `https://aws-prd.api.rccl.com/v1/profileBookings/enriched/XXXX-XXX-XXXX-XXX-XXXXXXX?brand=R&includeCheckin=true`
 1. Copy the `XXXX-XXX-XXXX-XXX-XXXXXXX`, that is your account id.
+1. This key should last about a month.
+You will need to get it again.

-If anyone knows how to get this value via python, please let me know.
+1. If anyone knows how to get this value via python, please let me know.
 It should be possible.
-It is contained in a request cookie.
+It looks like it is extracted from the access token somehow

 ## Run
 1. `python CheckRoyalCaribbeanPrice.py`